AdamLBS/LineFlag/README.md

 ## Build instructions

-- Install Android sdk and  dqsdqsdqsdndk
+- Install Android sdk and ndk
 - Clone this repository
 - The app is built with ``minSdkVersion`` set to ``23 (Android 6)`` and ``targetSdkVersion`` set to ``29 (Android 10)``